LOJK10255U Agricultural and Food Policy

 The same as the ordinary exam.

-If the project report was approved in relation to the ordinary exam, a new project report should not be submitted.
 If the project report was not approved at the ordinary exam, a new individual project report should be submitted two weeks before the re-examination, and it should be approved before the re-exam.

 Criteria for exam assesment